 - How often should you shower?

-- Is it OK to use the same towel for a week?
+- Is it better to use a loofah or washcloth?

 How often should you shower?